jupaneira/jax-rs/README.md

   - POST (that's the reason because it is used to create data)

  #### 1.1 HTTP Message Structure
- - Headers (metadata as the conten-type, message length, date, SATTUS-CODES!)
+ - Headers (metadata as the conten-type, message length, date, STATUS-CODES!)
  - Body

  #### 1.2 HTTP Status Codes